 You know, I’ve been to the city nine times and my last trip was the first time we explored the swampland.
 Crazy, I. know, but I am so glad we did!
 Visiting the swamps will often be a drive just outside of the city but are tied into the culture and plans of many visitors so I added them to the list.

 We visited these trees in Audubon Park and were blown away by how huge and knotted they were with large, draping trunks and moss hanging.
 These are not unique to New Orleans but definitely part of the nature experience and make for beautiful photographs.

 Sometimes I forget that New Orleans is a sub-tropical climate with palm trees and other tropical-climate loving plant life.
 Mixed in with these tropical plants are beautiful trees and flowers and the combination makes for a wide variety of beautiful plant life and trees throughout the city.
 Keep an eye out for unique-looking plants and trees with swirling branches reaching in all directions.

 Memorable Architecture & Interiors

 Just about every building you see in New Orleans is going to be striking whether it’s old and peeling or new and trendy.
 Photograph your favorite spots to remember them always.

 10: Spooky Alleys & Dreamy Courtyards

 New Orleans Is delicious

 For me, experiencing the food scene is a huge part of travel.
 Many destinations have food that is very tied to their culture and who they are as a city.
 That’s why food is on this list.
-Sure, many people take food pictures but here are my tips on taking appetizing, beautiful food photos using your phone or cameras.
+Sure, many people take food pictures but here are my tips on taking appetizing, beautiful food photos using your phone or camera.